ssilverman/QNEthernet/README.md

     and [`EthernetUDP`](#ethernetudp))
 18. [`TCP_NODELAY`](#tcp-socket-options) support
 19. Configuration via [Configuration macros](#configuration-macros)
-20. UDP and raw frame queueing for when data arrives in bursts that are faster than the ability of the program to process them
-21. Non-blocking TCP connections
+20. Non-blocking TCP connections
-22. Internal [Entropy generation](#entropy-generation) functions to avoid the _Entropy_ lib dependency; this can be disabled with a configuration macro
+21. Internal [Entropy generation](#entropy-generation) functions to avoid the _Entropy_ lib dependency; this can be disabled with a configuration macro
-23. A "random device" satisfying the _UniformRandomBitGenerator_ C++ named requirement that provides access to hardware-generated entropy (see [The `RandomDevice` _UniformRandomBitGenerator_](#the-randomdevice-uniformrandombitgenerator))
+22. A "random device" satisfying the _UniformRandomBitGenerator_ C++ named requirement that provides access to hardware-generated entropy (see [The `RandomDevice` _UniformRandomBitGenerator_](#the-randomdevice-uniformrandombitgenerator))
+23. Driver support for:
+    1. Teensy 4.1
+    2. W5500
 24. Straightforward to add new Ethernet frame drivers

 ## Other notes